Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 This may come as a surprise to some and may be more well known by wine enthusiasts as Idaho hosts award-winning wineries and vineyards.

-With around 50 wineries, it can be hard to choose where to go to as a local, but even harder as someone visiting.
+With around 60 wineries across the state, it can be hard to choose where to go as a local, but even harder as someone visiting.
 As a visitor, the Snake River Valley is an area that is calling your name.
 It is the epicenter of Idaho’s wine industry and culture.

 If you are unsure of where to visit, do not worry, we will give you a list of ten wineries and vineyards to check out in the Snake River Valley.